szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 8 - Trees and Tables/treesAndTables.md

 tree.setRootVisible(false);
 ```

+As with all other components, we can add it to a **JScrollPane** so that we can scroll around and view the tree if it becomes larger than the viewport.

 ### Editing Trees

-Is the means of adding, deleting or changing nodes or its data with user input.
-To be able to modify a particular node, each node will be required to be uniquely identified.
+We can add, delete or update nodes or the data within each node.
+To be able to modify a particular node, we are required to find it and also uniquely identify it.

-This is where the **TreePath** class is used, as it manages a sequence of node references.
-These references are of type **Object** as there can be a custom implementation of the TreeModel interface that does not know or contain any TreeNode.
+This is where the **TreePath** class is handy as it creates a path from the root of the tree to the destination node.
+The path is defined as a bunch of **Object** references rather than TreeNode references, since we can provide custom TreeModel implementation.

 ```
 TreePath getSelectionPath()